sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 # TODO: No equivalent in Cloud V2 currently.
 ```

-Otherwise, you may need to run a [multi-version upgrade](https://docs.sourcegraph.com/admin/deploy/docker-compose/upgrade#multi-version-upgrades):
+Otherwise, you may need to run a [Helm multi-version upgrade](https://docs.sourcegraph.com/admin/deploy/kubernetes/helm#multi-version-upgrades):

 ```sh
 # TODO: No equivalent in Cloud V2 currently - keeping old instructions here for reference.